 As a dog owner, I know what it’s like to have a nervous dog.
-I have two dogs, actually, and one is particularly nervous about weird things like the rumble strip in the middle of the highway and the sound of a boat engine.
-I’m really glad my veterinarian never mentioned acepromazine for dogs, because I might have tried it.
+I have two dogs and one is particularly nervous.
+I’m really glad my veterinarian never mentioned Acepromazine for dogs, because I might have tried it.
 Now that I know more about it, I’m glad I didn’t.

 Here’s what you’ll get from this post: